pennsignals/pennsignals.github.io/_posts/2020-03-30-chime-1-1-mid-growth.md

 We've added download links below each chart to download the raw data.
 This should help you with any analyses you need to do outside of CHIME.

 # Thanks to all our contributors
 We'd like to once again thank all of our [contributors](https://github.com/CodeForPhilly/chime/graphs/contributors) and everyone who has given us feedback about the app.
-We couldn't do it without you!
+We'd also like to call out [Phil Miller](https://github.com/PhilMiller) who provided a ton of extra support while we were trying to get this released.

 -- Penn Predictive Healthcare Team